french new wave

 est. 1955 – late 1960s

 The French New Wave or La Nouvelle Vague, is one of the most iconic and influential film movements in the history of cinema.
-Emerging in the late 1950s and flourishing throughout the 1960s, it transformed the cinematic landscape not only in France but also worldwide, and marked cultural and intellectual transformation of the cinema.
+Emerging in the late 1950s and flourishing throughout the 1960s, it transformed the cinema not only in France but also worldwide, which marked cultural and intellectual transformation of the film as a medium.

 Beginnings of the French New Wave